IanLunn/Sequence/DOCUMENTATION.md

 By default, Sequence controls the animation of the canvas automatically via the `animateCanvas` [option](#animateCanvas) and the speed of animation via the `animateCanvasDuration` [option](#animateCanvasDuration).

-Note: Should you wish to modify how the canvas animates or apply additional styles, the container is given class names that represent the active step.
-When step1 is active, the container will have the class of `step1`, and so on.
+Note: Should you wish to modify how the canvas animates or apply additional styles, the container is given class names that represent the active step, prefixed with `sequence-`.
+For example, when step1 is active, the container will have the class of `sequence-step1`, and so on.

 Regardless of how you position steps, Sequence will find the offsetLeft and offsetTop (the final X/Y positions of an element after `top`, `margin`, `border` etc CSS properties are applied) then use these values to move the canvas so the current step is always shown within the container.
 Simply lay out steps as you wish -- using the CSS you are used to -- and Sequence will animate to an active step as necessary.